Connect with others who understand.

 Written by Amy Isler, RN

-Nocturnal seizures have similar symptoms to parasomnia, an unpleasant or undesirable behavior that only occurs during sleep.
+Nocturnal seizures may have similar symptoms to parasomnias, which are unpleasant or undesirable behaviors that only happen during sleep.
 These similarities can include sleep terrors and sleepwalking.
-Medical professionals can usually distinguish between the two by taking a detailed medical and family history.
+Doctors can usually distinguish between sleep disorders and nocturnal seizures by taking a detailed medical and family history in addition to medical testing.

 What Seizures Are Common at Night?